NALSAR University of Law: Published journals

-DoMS
+The Library is also equipped with an Accessibility Lab with specialised equipment designed to support students with disabilities.
+These equipment includes PEARL Scanners, Braille Printer, JAWS and NVDA Screen readers and OpenBook.

+Department of Management Studies (DoMS)

-DoMS is unique amongst India’s B-schools because it seeks to enrich the legal foundations of graduates with a working knowledge of business practices and enlighten those seeking careers in management regarding the legal requirements for business processes.
+DoMS is unique among India's B-schools because it seeks to enrich the legal foundations of graduates with a working knowledge of business practices and enlighten those seeking careers in management regarding the legal requirements for business processes.

 The five-year Integrated Program in Management (IPM) at NALSAR is a unique program for young ignited minds aspiring to pursue a career path in Business Management.
 It is designed as a comprehensive management program for students after class XII.
 The students would be awarded Bachelor of Business Administration (BBA) and Master of Business Administration (MBA) by NALSAR after successful completion of five years of the program Located in a conducive learning environment, NALSAR promises to offer the best of management education embedded with the law to produce legally aware managers with critical problem-solving ability and skills to manage extremely dynamic business scenarios with the best-in-class faculty, the IPM program promises a constant dialogue with business leaders, thought leaders, civil society actors, and academicians for providing strong bedrock for the future managers.

 Consisting of fifteen terms spread across five years, the first 3 years of the program are aimed at providing strong theoretical underpinnings, and conceptual and practical insights in the various areas of philosophy, psychology, fine arts, mathematics, economics, law, and management.
 The last 2 years are aimed at nurturing holistic transformation from students into future business leaders and managers.